Cugini Randi: History

-During the maximum production years (70s and 80s), the Cugini Randi had a decent network of representatives in Italy and a presence in Portugal, Greece and Belgium.
-Due to a very strong competition (with much greater production capacity), a professional machines of the type produced drop in demand, and a lack of a generational change, around the mid-80s, Cugini Randi company gradually ceased the activities, leaving the management of spare parts to its employees.
+During the maximum production years (1970s and 1980s), the Cugini Randi had a decent network of representatives in Italy and a presence in Portugal, Greece and Belgium.
+Due to a very strong competition (with much greater production capacity), professional machines of the type produced drop in demand, and a lack of a generational change, around the mid-80s, Cugini Randi company gradually ceased the activities, leaving the management of spare parts to its employees.